mauget/elm-todo/README.md

 vendor browser-URL.
 + Distinct tabs or windows of a given browser-url combination replace the single list at each UI event.

-Realistic multi-client data persistence could implemented via Elm http.
+Realistic multi-client data persistence could be implemented via Elm http.
 See [An Introduction to Elm - HTTP](https://guide.elm-lang.org/effects/http.html).

 ## Development Environment